codewithdeepesh29/Chef_AI/README.md

 ## ✨ What is Chef AI?

 **Chef AI** is an Android app that turns the ingredients you already own into delicious, step-by-step recipes—powered by the ChatGPT 4o model.
-Stop wasting food, find inspiration fast, and share uniquely generated dishes with friends.
+Stop wasting food, find inspiration fast.

 | Home → Generate | Recipe Card | Search History |
 |:---:|:---:|:---:|